jedi-academy/learn-4711/data/tutorials/ci-todo03.md

 And we get... ohoh, the same thing as before !?

+Note: the bug in question might have been accidentally fixed in your starter :-/

 We uncovered a bug in the base controller :(

 Inside `Application:render()`, we had